GabeScott/standard-works-vault/General Conference/1979 October - The Mystery of Mormonism.md

 The Lord Jesus Christ, the Firstborn of the Father, was chosen for this high and exalted labor.
 He was born of Mary in time’s meridian and was crucified for the sins of the world.

-Thus salvation is in Christ; it comes through his goodness and grace and because of his atoning sacrifice; he came “to bring to pass the immortality and eternal life of man” (Moses 1:39).
+Thus salvation is in Christ; it comes through his goodness and grace and because of his atoning sacrifice; he came “to bring to pass the immortality and eternal life of man” ([[Moses 1.39|Moses 1:39]]).

 He is our Savior and Redeemer.
 His was a ministry of mediation and of reconciliation; he brought to pass the great and eternal plan of redemption.
 Because of him we can be justified; we can be sanctified; we can be saved with an eternal salvation.
 He is our God and we are his people, and we sing praises to his holy name forever!

 On our part, to give full efficacy to his atonement and to claim for ourselves the cleansing power of his blood, we must believe in him and in his Father, repent of our sins, covenant in the waters of baptism to love and serve them all our days, and then receive the gift of the Holy Ghost.

 Thereafter, guided by that holy monitor, we must walk in the light, keep the commandments, and overcome the world.
 Such is the plan of salvation for all men in all ages.
-Such is the plan that has been revealed from age to age so that fallen man might work out his salvation with fear and trembling before the Lord (see Philip.
-2:12).
+Such is the plan that has been revealed from age to age so that fallen man might work out his salvation with fear and trembling before the Lord (see [[Philippians 2.12|Philip.
+2:12]]).

 And now—hear it, O ye heavens, and give ear, O earth—the great God, who is Father to us all, who loves all his children, and who pleads with all men to repent and be saved, the great God in heaven above has commenced the promised restoration of all things.